Islandora/documentation/docs/user-documentation/creating-an-object.md

 To create a new item in your Islandora 8 digital repository, we start by creating a node.
 A node holds the descriptive metadata for content, as well as grouping together an original file and all of the derivatives files generated from it.
-To create node, click on Add content.
+To create a new node, click on Add content.
 This is under Tools.

 ![Click on add content](../assets/add-content-loading-media.jpg)